Max: The Curse of Brotherhood: Reception

-Max: The Curse of Brotherhood received mixed to positive reviews, with an aggregated score of 72/100 from Metacritic.
+Max: The Curse of Brotherhood received mixed reviews on Metacritic.

 GamesRadar praised the inventive and well-balanced puzzle design, gorgeous visuals and beautiful environments providing a fresh and charming experience on the platformer genre.
-Destructoid also commended its visuals which are "Pixar-esque" charming and loved the mix of cerebral puzzles combined with thrilling action sequences in a memorable world.
+Destructoid praised its visuals, which was considered "Pixar-esque" charming, and loved the mix of cerebral puzzles combined with thrilling action sequences in a memorable world.
 Edge described it as a memorable and enjoyable platformer with ingenious puzzles and steady flow of new sights.
-But they remark that the game "stretches the controls beyond their comfort zone" and criticize the limit of freedom to draw whatever and wherever you want.
+However, they remarked that the game "stretches the controls beyond their comfort zone" and criticize the limit of freedom to draw whatever and wherever you want.
 GameSpot loved its lush environments and attractive art design combined with an appealing story and protagonist.
-Regarding the puzzles they found them initially intriguing but they tend to get repetitive and therefore predictable over the course of the game.
+They found the game's puzzles initially intriguing but ultimately repetitive and predictable over the course of the game.

 Game Informer wrote that the game's central conceit was a "gimmick that simply doesn't work all that well", and for that reason, they did not expect players to advance to the end of the game.
-They added that the Xbox One controller was not precise enough for the puzzles.
-They commended the final puzzle.
-Kotaku did not recommend the game, which they compared to a larger version of the iPhone game.
-They praised the game's humor and background art, but complained that the game's drawing mechanics were needlessly difficult at times and extended the game's length in undesirable ways.
+They added that the Xbox One controller was not precise enough for the puzzles, though the final puzzle was praised.
+Kotaku did not recommend the game, which they compared to a larger version of an iPhone game.
+They praised the game's humor and background art, but complained that the game's drawing mechanics' use of the analog stick made it needlessly difficult at times and extended the game's length in undesirable ways.
 Hardcore Gamer criticized the game for not breaking any new ground and failing to utilize the features of the Kinect for the drawing mechanics, while praising its voice acting, sound effects and soundtrack.
-GameZone stated that it is hard to recommend Max: The Curse of Brotherhood to fans of platformers, since the game presents such infuriating mechanics.
+GameZone stated that it is hard to recommend the game as its mechanics could put off new players.
 However, they praised the visuals, calling them, "freaking gorgeous," and commended the detailed environments, which, "coupled with the brilliant lighting make it look like an interactive Pixar movie."